-199. Plaintiffs and the members of the Classes had no knowledge of the combination or conspiracy alleged herein, or of facts sufficient to place them on inquiry notice of the claims set forth herein, until (at the earliest) October 8, 2015, the date that the DOJ publicly announced a
+5 Plaintiffs and members of the Classes had no knowledge of the combination or conspiracy alleged herein, or of facts sufficient to place them on inquiry notice of the claims set forth herein, until (at the earliest), June 15, 2016, for the Tokai Defendants, the date that the DOJ publicly announced a federal grand jury returned an indictment against the Tokai Defendants for conspiracy to rig bids and fix the prices of Body Sealings.
+No information in the public domain was available to the Plaintiffs and the members of the Classes prior to June 15, 2016 that

-200. Plaintiffs and members of the Classes are consumers who purchased or leased Vehicles containing Body Sealings.
-They had no direct contact or interaction with Defendants and had no means from which they could have discovered the combination and conspiracy described in this Complaint before October 8, 2015.

-201. No information in the public domain was available to Plaintiffs and members of the Classes concerning the combination or conspiracy alleged herein prior to October 8, 2015 that revealed sufficient information to suggest that the Defendants were involved in a criminal conspiracy to fix the prices of and rig bids for Body Sealings.
-Plaintiffs and the members of the Classes had no means of obtaining any facts or information concerning any aspect of Defendants' dealings with OEMs or other direct purchasers, much less the fact that they and their co-conspirators had engaged in the combination and conspiracy alleged herein.
+- 189. Plaintiffs and members of the Classes are consumers who purchased or leased Vehicles containing Body Sealings.
+They had no direct contact or interaction with Defendants and had no means from which they could have discovered the combination and conspiracy described in this Complaint before October 8, 2015. - 190.
+No information in the public domain was available to Plaintiffs and members of the Classes concerning the combination or conspiracy alleged herein prior to October 8, 2015 that revealed sufficient information to suggest that the Defendants were involved in a criminal conspiracy to fix the prices of and rig bids for Body Sealings.
+Plaintiffs and the members of the Classes had no means of obtaining any facts or information concerning any aspect of Defendants' dealings with OEMs or other direct purchasers, much less the fact that they and their co-conspirators had engaged in the combination and conspiracy alleged herein. - 191.
+For these reasons, the statute of limitations as to Plaintiffs' and the Classes' claims did not begin to run, and has been tolled with respect to the claims that Plaintiffs and the members of the Classes have alleged in this Complaint.